How To Determine Therapy Goals That Are Right For You

 If you find that you are treating yourself harshly or engaging in negative self-talk, you may find that your therapy goals could involve being kinder and more compassionate towards yourself.

 Consider Your Relationships With Others

-Figuring out what you want in life may take time, and that’s OK.
+Figuring out what you want in life may take time, and that’s okay.
 Sitting down with your therapist and talking this out may help certain things surface or bring about new inspiration.
-Don’t be afraid to really ponder this; think about who you are and what you want.
-Once you know what you want out of life, you can figure out what the necessary steps are to accomplish your goals.
-This is another area in which your therapist can help you.
+Don’t be afraid to ponder this; think about who you are and what you want.
+Once you know what you want out of life, you can figure out the necessary steps to accomplish your goals.

 You May Not Know All Of Your Therapy Goals Ahead Of Time

-There is a somewhat common misconception that people have to know everything they want out of therapy before meeting with their therapist.
-This is simply not true.
-Does it help to have some therapy goals in mind?
-Of course, but this doesn’t mean that you have to know everything you want prior to therapy.
+There can be a misconception that people must know everything they want out of therapy before meeting with their therapist.
+This is generally not true.
+It may help to have some therapy goals in mind before your first session, but this doesn’t mean that you must know everything you want before starting therapy.

-When you work with a therapist, you are going to be doing a lot of talking.
-During this process, your therapist is going to ask you questions to understand your situation and figure out how they can help and guide you.
-As you are going through this process, certain things will inevitably surface.
-You may not be aware of this ahead of time, but it’s very normal to develop new goals and realizations as you are working with your therapist.
+When you work with a therapist, you are likely going to be doing a lot of talking.
+During this process, your therapist will typically ask questions to understand your situation and figure out how they can help and guide you.
+As you are going through this process, certain things will likely surface, and you or your therapist may recognize patterns regarding thoughts and emotions.
+You can then use these patterns to develop therapy goals.

 With that said, even if you don’t know your therapy goals, you can still connect with a therapist.
 In-person therapy sessions may be one option, and online therapy may be another.
 Since online therapy typically allows you to meet with your therapist from anywhere with a strong internet connection, you may find it easier to fit into your schedule.
 Additionally, if you find you don’t connect with one therapist, you can easily connect with another who you may feel more comfortable with.